History of technology: Renaissance technology

-Due to the casting of cannon, the blast furnace came into widespread use in France in the mid 15th century.
+Due to the casting of cannon, the blast furnace came into widespread use in France in the mid-15th century.
 The blast furnace had been used in China since the 4th century BC.

 The invention of the movable cast metal type printing press, whose pressing mechanism was adapted from an olive screw press, (c.
 1441) lead to a tremendous increase in the number of books and the number of titles published.
 Movable ceramic type had been used in China for a few centuries and woodblock printing dated back even further.

-The era is marked by such profound technical advancements like linear perceptivity, double shell domes or Bastion fortresses.
-Note books of the Renaissance artist-engineers such as Taccola and Leonardo da Vinci give a deep insight into the mechanical technology then known and applied.
+The era is marked by such profound technical advancements as linear perspective, double-shell domes, and Bastion fortress.
+Notebooks of the Renaissance artist-engineers such as Taccola and Leonardo da Vinci give a deep insight into the mechanical technology then known and applied.
 Architects and engineers were inspired by the structures of Ancient Rome, and men like Brunelleschi created the large dome of Florence Cathedral as a result.
 He was awarded one of the first patents ever issued to protect an ingenious crane he designed to raise the large masonry stones to the top of the structure.
 Military technology developed rapidly with the widespread use of the cross-bow and ever more powerful artillery, as the city-states of Italy were usually in conflict with one another.
 Powerful families like the Medici were strong patrons of the arts and sciences.
 Renaissance science spawned the Scientific Revolution; science and technology began a cycle of mutual advancement.

 Age of Exploration

 An improved sailing ship, the nau or carrack, enabled the Age of Exploration with the European colonization of the Americas, epitomized by Francis Bacon's New Atlantis.
-Pioneers like Vasco da Gama, Cabral, Magellan and Christopher Columbus explored the world in search of new trade routes for their goods and contacts with Africa, India and China to shorten the journey compared with traditional routes overland.
-They produced new maps and charts which enabled following mariners to explore further with greater confidence.
+Pioneers like Vasco da Gama, Cabral, Magellan, and Christopher Columbus explored the world in search of new trade routes for their goods and contacts with Africa, India, and China to shorten the journey compared with traditional routes overland.
+They produced new maps and charts which enabled mariners to explore further with greater confidence.
 Navigation was generally difficult, however, owing to the problem of longitude and the absence of accurate chronometers.
-European powers rediscovered the idea of the civil code, lost since the time of the Ancient Greeks.
+European powers rediscovered the idea of the civil code, which had been lost since the time of the Ancient Greeks.